 5. Quality of scalp hair, eyebrows, and nails.
 Friable, kinky hair may signify Menkes kinky hair disease that is associated with mental retardation and optic atrophy.

-6. Examination of the midline of the back and neck for sacral dimples, tufts of hair, or other signs of spinal dysraphism.
+6. Examination of the midline of the back and neck for a sacral dimple, a tuft of hair, or other signs of spinal dysraphism.

 7. Comparison of thumbnail sizes and their convexity.
 Abnormalities may signify a growth disturbance, which may be a sign of hemiparesis.